djhmateer/djhmateer.github.io/_posts/2024-03-07-excel online.md

 Useful for notes and guides how to use the sheet.

+## Filters on top row of all columns

+Select all columns

+Data, Sort and Filter (funnel)

 ## Get Row Number of Name Selected in Filter List

 [![alt text](/assets/2024-03-07/5.jpg "email")](/assets/2024-03-07/5.jpg)